 - Importing new users - Useful for immediately starting with Email Campaigns & SMS Campaigns without waiting for Mobile/Web SDK integrations

 - Updating existing users - Enables you to update specific user attributes for existing users in MoEngage.
-This is useful for when you are running campaigns which are segmented or personalized on these user attributes, like sending notifications with unique coupon codes.
+This is useful for when you are running campaigns that are segmented or personalized on these user attributes, like sending notifications with unique coupon codes.

 The following step-by-step process outlines how users can be imported into the MoEngage platform.